-Patients with hepatic artery thrombosis occurring within 7 days of transplant with associated severe graft dysfunction may be eligible for Status 1A, or occurring within 14 days of transplantation without severe graft dysfunction may be eligible for a standard exception of 40.6263 Cases of late hepatic artery thrombosis which do not meet these criteria are not eligible for standard MELD exception.
-Due to the highly variable outcomes associated with late hepatic artery thrombosis, there is inadequate evidence to support granting a MELD exception in adult candidates with the typical clinical symptoms, including hepatic abscess and intrahepatic biliary strictures that may be associated with late HAT.
-However, patients with atypical severe complications may be considered for MELD exception on an individual basis.
-Complications that warrant consideration of MELD exception are similar to those criteria noted for DCD cholangiopathy (with 2 or more episodes of cholangitis requiring hospital admission over a 3 months period plus biliary strictures not responsive to further treatment or bacteremia with highly resistant organisms).
-Patients with early HAT just beyond 7 or 14 day cut off with evidence of severe graft dysfunction may be considered for MELD exception, depending on the clinical scenario.
+- 395 for standard MELD exception.
+Due to the highly variable outcomes associated with late - 396 hepatic artery thrombosis, there is inadequate evidence to support granting a MELD - 397 exception in adult candidates with the typical clinical symptoms, including hepatic - 398 abscess and intrahepatic biliary strictures that may be associated with late HAT. - 399 However, patients with atypical severe complications may be considered for MELD - 400 exception on an individual basis.
+Complications that warrant consideration of MELD - 401 exception are similar to those criteria noted for DCD cholangiopathy (with 2 or more episodes of - 402 cholangitis requiring hospital admission over a 3 months period plus biliary strictures not 403 responsive to further treatment or bacteremia with highly resistant organisms).
+Patients with - 403 responsive to further treatment or bacteremia with highly resistant organisms).
+Patients with 404 early HAT just beyond 7 or 14 day cut off with evidence of severe graft dysfunction may be - 405 considered for MELD exception, depending on the clinical scenario.

-Pruritus
+406 Pruritus

-There is inadequate evidence to support granting a MELD exception for pruritus in adult candidates with the typical clinical symptoms associated with this diagnosis.
+407 There is inadequate evidence to support granting a MELD exception for pruritus in adult 408 candidates with the typical clinical symptoms associated with this diagnosis.
 Pruritus is a manifestation of predominantly cholestatic liver diseases.
-It had been reported that chronic pruritus may lead to a decreased quality of life, prolonged wound healing, skin infections, and sleep disturbance.
-The frequency ranges from 80-100% for patients suffering from Primary Biliary Cirrhosis; 20-40% for patients with primary Sclerosing Cholangitis and Chronic Viral Hepatitis among other diseases.
-The pruritus increases as the disease is progresses.
-So far data have failed to support an endpoint related to quantity but rather of quality of life and were considered inappropriate for additional MELD points.
-Due to inadequate evidence of increased risk of pre-transplant mortality, or a widely-accepted threshold for access to liver transplant, MELD score exception for isolated clinical finding of pruritus are not recommended.
+It had been reported that chronic 409 pruritus may lead to a decreased quality of life, prolonged wound healing, skin infections, and 410 sleep disturbance.44 The frequency ranges from 80-100% for patients suffering from Primary 411 412 Biliary Cirrhosis: 20-40% for patients with primary Sclerosing Cholangitis and Chronic Viral Hepatitis among other diseases.45 The pruritus increases as the disease is progresses.
+So far 413 data have failed to support an endpoint related to quantity but rather of quality of life and were 414 415 considered inappropriate for additional MELD points.46 Due to inadequate evidence of increased 416 risk of pre-transplant mortality, or a widely-accepted threshold for access to liver transplant, 417 MELD score exception for isolated clinical finding of pruritus is not recommended.

-Conclusion
+418 Conclusion

-Review Board members should consult this resource when assessing adult MELD exception requests.
-Liver programs should also consider this guidance when submitting exception requests for adult candidates with these diagnoses.
-However, these guidelines are not
+- 419 Review Board members should consult this resource when assessing adult MELD exception - 420 requests.
+Liver programs should also consider this guidance when submitting exception - requests for adult candidates with these diagnoses.
+However, these guidelines are not - 422 prescriptive of clinical practice.